Overview:Â

 sudo mount -t glusterfs web:/gv0 /mnt/glusterfs

-Testing the Setup:
+Testing the Setup

-Create a Test File:Â On one of the nodes, create a file on the mounted volume:
+Create a Test File: On one of the nodes, create a file on the mounted volume:

-Verify Replication:Â Check if the file is present on all nodes:
+Verify Replication: Check if the file is present on all nodes:

-GlusterFS Installation:Â Installs the GlusterFS server software to manage the distributed filesystem.
+- GlusterFS Installation: Installs the GlusterFS server software to manage the distributed filesystem.

-Trusted Pool Configuration:Â Sets up a trusted relationship between nodes to allow data replication.
+- Trusted Pool Configuration: Sets up a trusted relationship between nodes to allow data replication.

-Brick Directory Creation:Â Creates directories that serve as bricks (storage units) for GlusterFS.
+- Brick Directory Creation: Creates directories that serve as bricks (storage units) for GlusterFS.

-Volume Creation and Start:Â Creates a replicated volume that ensures data redundancy and starts it.
+- Volume Creation and Start: Creates a replicated volume for data redundancy.

-Mounting the Volume:Â Attaches the distributed volume to a mount point, allowing file operations to be performed on it.
+- Mounting the Volume: Attaches the volume to a mount point, enabling file operations.

-Testing:Â Verifies that data written to one node is correctly replicated across all nodes.
+- Testing: Verifies that data written to one node is replicated across all nodes.

 Adding a New Node to GlusterFS

-1. Prepare the New Node:
+1. Prepare the New Node

 Ensure the new node (web-node3) has Ubuntu 22.04 installed.

-2. Add the new node’s IP and hostname to /etc/hosts on all existing nodes (web, web-node1, web-node2):
+Add the new node’s IP and hostname to /etc/hosts

-3. Install GlusterFS on web-node3:
+3. Install GlusterFS on web-node3

 sudo apt-get install glusterfs-server -y